ErikQQY/qqydoor/README.md

 * Translation Noting

-  We deplot the translation on Crowdin, please jump to crowdin to see more on Crowdin.
+  We deploy the translation on Crowdin, please jump to crowdin to see more on Crowdin.

+  I am testing the Crowdin failure, please do work!!!!